-‘Star Wars: Episode 8’ Rumor: Behind Luke’s Different View Of The Jedi, How It Affects Rey’s Training
+‘Star Wars: Episode 8’ Rumor: Yoda Influences Luke’s View Of The Jedi, Changes Rey’s Training

 At some point in Star Wars: Episode 8, the Jedi apparently sees for himself that Rey deserves the chance after watching her save the lives of the little birds, possibly the creatures known as convorees, from a monster that emerges from the waters of Ahch-To.

 Before beginning to teach Rey the ways of the Force in Star Wars: Episode 8, Luke allegedly turns to Force ghost Yoda for some advice, but only in secret.
-The leakster explains:
+The leakster explains as follows.

 “Luke consults the ghost of Yoda in secrecy.
 Yoda assures him he’ll be right there along the way to help him train this girl.”